Papua New Guinea

 In the 17th century, Holland began colonising Indonesia.
 In World War 2, the Dutch were forced out by Japanese invaders.
 After the Japanese were defeated, Indonesia argued for independence.
 Ironically, the boundaries it argued for were those that had the Dutch as a common oppressor.
 As a consequence, Portuguese East Timor, which was linguistically and racially quite similar to the largest Javanese racial group, did not become part of Indonesia, while West Paupua who were more racially and linguistically different, did.

-In 1975, Indonesia decided that East Timor should be part of Indonesia and duly invaded.
+In 1975, Indonesia decided that East Timor should be part of Indonesia and duly invaded with the support of the Australian government of the time.

 Evidence of hominid occupation of Australia dates back around 60,000 years.
 The diverse range of skeletons unearthed in Australia indicates that there was extensive migration over the next tens of thousands of years.
 There does not; however, appear to be evidence of migration from Austroesian people to Australia.
 Perhaps this was because the harsh soils and poor climate of Australia were not conducive to the farming lifestyles that the Austroesians favoured.